alexjackhughes/titan/Readme.md

 Built around TypeScript and Meteor, Titan comes with everything you need to build a well-tested application without having to write the boilerplate.

-It gives you the latest tools, like:
+It gives you some of the latest tools to get started, like:

 - Login & register with a magic link
 - User-restricted routes